 Windows has an inbuilt troubleshooter.
 You can use it to diagnose the ethernet not working issue and fix it for you.
 To run the troubleshooter, follow these steps:

-Step 1: Press Windows + X, and from the menu that opens, click on Settings.
+Step 1: Press Windows + I to open Settings.

 Step 2: In the Settings window, click on the Update & security option.